aniket-mish/aniket-mish/README.md

 ### Hi there 👋

+I'm Aniket Mishrikotkar

-I'm Aniket Mishrikotkar.
-I am a software developer.
+I am a software developer with experise in frontend software development and machine learning.
+I write at **amishrikotkar.github.io**.

-About me:
+More about me:

 - 🔭 I’m currently working on a computer vision project
 - 🌱 I’m currently learning AWS